Northward Migration Safari

 Jul 21 - 22

 We’ll descend into the crater for our second dramatic morning, then drive to Tarangire National Park, arriving in time for a late afternoon game drive.
 Tarangire National Park is home to several species not found in the parks to the north.
-There is a chance of seeing Painted Wolves (African Wild Dogs), as they comprise a resident pack sometimes encountered early in the morning or late in the afternoon.
-We could also see Lesser Kudu, which is not encountered elsewhere.
+There is a chance of seeing African wild dogs (painted wolves), as they comprise a resident pack sometimes encountered early in the morning or late in the afternoon.
+We could also see lesser kudu, which is not encountered elsewhere.
 Leopards do very well at Tarangire where they rest in the many huge Baobab and Umbrella Acacias during the day.
-Olive Baboons, African Elephants, the endemic Ashy Starlings, and several species of hornbills, kingfishers, waxbills, and many others are abundant.
+Olive baboons, African elephants, the endemic ashy starlings, and several species of hornbills, kingfishers, and waxbills are abundant.

-Arusha and homeward or join us on safari in Kenya!
+Arusha and homeward or join us on safari in Botswana and Zambia!

-If you are on our Kenya Northward Migration Safari immediately after this safari, drive with Doug and Gail to Nairobi.
-The Kenya safari, extending your African experience until August 5, 2018, is the perfect companion to this Tanzania safari.
-Please refer to the separate Kenya itinerary.
+If you are continuing on our Botswana and Zambia Safari immediately after this safari, depart for Kilimanjaro International Airport this evening or anytime tomorrow.
+The Botswana and Zambia safari, extending your African experience until August 11, is the perfect consecutive trip to this Tanzania safari.
+Or continue on to our Rwanda Mountain Gorillas extension.

 Arrive home, depending on your flight schedule.